UEFA European Championship: Expansion to 16 teams (1996–2012)

 The 2008 tournament, hosted by Austria and Switzerland, marked the second time that two nations co-hosted and the first edition where the new trophy was awarded.
-It commenced on 7 June and finished on 29 June.
+It began on 7 June and ended on 29 June.
 The final between Germany and Spain was held at the Ernst Happel Stadion in Vienna.
 Spain defeated Germany 1–0, with a goal scored by Fernando Torres in the 33rd minute, sparking much celebration across the country.
 This was their first title since the 1964 tournament.
 Spain were the highest scoring team with 12 goals scored and David Villa finished as the top scorer with four goals.
 Xavi was awarded the player of the tournament, and nine Spanish players were picked for the team of the tournament.

 The UEFA Euro 2012 tournament was co-hosted by Poland and Ukraine.
 Spain defeated Italy 4–0 in the final, thus becoming the first nation to defend a European Championship title, as well as the first European team to win three consecutive major tournaments.
 In scoring the third goal of the final, Torres became the first player to score in two European Championship finals.
 He was equal top scorer for the tournament with three goals in total, along with Mario Balotelli, Alan Dzagoev, Mario Gómez, Mario Mandžukić, and Cristiano Ronaldo, despite only being used as a substitute player.
 The tournament was otherwise notable for having the most headed goals in a Euro tournament (26 out of 76 goals in total); a disallowed goal in the England versus Ukraine group game which replays showed had crossed the goal line, and which prompted President of FIFA Sepp Blatter to tweet, "GLT (Goal-line technology) is no longer an alternative but a necessity", thus reversing his long-held reluctance to embrace such technology; and some crowd violence in group games.